TritonDataCenter/rfd/rfd/0096/README.md

 We will not ape Linux's default thread names; it seems of little use to default to the process name.

+To avoid any issues with outputting untrusted thread names, we will insist, kernel side, that the string must be entirely ASCII ``isprint()``.

 ## Implementation